 The defenders of the Biden family have lied to us.

-That is a very important issue for Americans to to absorb and realize we were not told the truth in November, October, September last year when this laptop first surfaced.
+We were not told the truth in November, October, September last year when this laptop first surfaced.

 News you won't get from big tech or the media mob or any Democrat.

-Uh but this is all coming to a head on Hunter as we continue.
+But this is all coming to a head on Hunter as we continue.

-So based on what we know is in there in terms of the financial compromise and the lies that Joe told about never talking to Hunter about business, and then what we're both being told as it relates to photos that would be considered uh highly illegal uh on anybody's laptop.
+So based on what we know is in there in terms of the financial compromise and the lies that Joe told about never talking to Hunter about business, and then what we're both being told as it relates to photos that would be considered highly illegal on anybody's laptop.

 The question is, why does nothing happen?

-Where's John Dorm?
+Where's John Durham?

 I saw signs of it yesterday, yesterday afternoon.

-I I I picked up new signs.
+I picked up new signs.

 I don't see that level of activity on the Hunter Biden front.